 |Bachelor’s Degree||120 credits||4 years|

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A bachelor's degree is the most common level of education achieved by those in careers related to neurobiology, with approximately 26.5% of workers getting one.
-Find out other typical degree levels for neurobiology workers below.
+People currently working in careers related to neurobiology tend obtained the following education levels.